Why we keep bees in Toronto

 Stepping into an apiary is a very sensory experience: the sounds, the smells, and the empowerment that comes with overcoming fear in favor of fascination and curiosity.
 Being a beekeeper is the constant challenge of coming up with creative solutions to the problems beekeeping can present.
 Not only do I get to be creative, and work outside, but I also am constantly challenged to evaluate and make decisions making each Apiary and how it’s managed unique.

 I find that in beekeeping and in life, there is an opportunity for growth and development that allows us to discover our inner resilience and ability to solve problems either on our own or with the help of others. - TA

-NB: Tara is currently completing her Commercial Beekeeping Certificate at Niagara Collage.
+NB: Tara recently completed her Commercial Beekeeping Certificate at Niagara Collage.

 Check back soon for Jessica's bio!